neondatabase/website/content/docs/introduction/billing.md

 To access your billing page:

-1. Navigate to the Neon Console
+1. Navigate to the Neon Console.
 1. Select **Billing** from the sidebar.

 ## Neon invoices